RedDragonWebDesign/LandOfLafton/README.md

 * Dungeon 15 Ships was never finished.
 * Dungeon 20 Colga Wharf was never finished.
 It may have been lost in a hard drive failure.
 * Dungeon 22 Porttown Dungeon is blank.
 It may have been lost in a hard drive failure.
 It is basically the dungeon from TSR 2001.
+* We played TSR 9023 In Search Of The Unknown on tabletop D&D but it never got programmed into this.
+This is the dungeon called Quasqueton and it has an upper level and a lower level.
+I believe it was by the city of Dion.
+Definitely somewhere in the east.

 ## The Secret Shop